Non-Senate Search Guide: Creating the Search Plan

 References

+For recruitments that use letters of reference, we strongly recommend setting the reference type in AP Recruit to “contact information only” rather than requesting letters for all applicants at the outset of the search.
 Setting up references as “contact information only” allows the search committee to request letters of reference from select applicants at a later stage in the search (e.g., requesting letters for only longlisted or shortlisted candidates).

 Requiring letters of recommendation for all applicants at the outset of the search can be problematic for the following reasons:

-• Some candidates, particularly those who are more vulnerable such as current assistant professors, women, or individuals from minoritized groups, may choose not to apply to the position if they must reveal the fact that they are seeking employment.
+• Some candidates, particularly those who are more vulnerable such as women, or individuals from minoritized groups, may choose not to apply to the position if they must reveal the fact that they are seeking employment.
 This is typically less of a concern if a candidate knows they are being seriously considered for the position.

 • Search committee reviewers can be prematurely influenced by the assessment of an outside individual before making their own independent evaluation of the candidates’ qualifications.
 Letters of references can suffer from biased language, particularly for women and candidates of color.
 Some candidates can also be advantaged or disadvantaged by signaling of prestige or “pedigree.”